 Investigation & Notification

-If a member of the college community has reason to believe that a student is missing, that person should immediately notify one or all of the following individuals:
+If a member of the college community has reason to believe that a student is missing, that person should immediately notify one of the following departments:

 Actions that will be taken by CCA include (but are not limited to):